 - SEO – ensure your keyword or phrase from step #1 is included in your headline, URL (aka slug), a few times in the body copy, in

-a H2sub-header, image alt tags, and meta description.
-If you use WordPress then the free Yoast plugin makes it super-simple to check off all these things.
+an H2sub-header, image alt tags, and meta description.
+If you use WordPress then the free Yoast plugin makes it super-simple to check off all these things and boost SEO.